boilingdata/boilingdata-dsa-sdk/README.md

 INSERT INTO dsa_awssdk_v9V VALUES ('test.parquet', '"2022-05-23T16:37:00.000Z"', '"19c7dc463166dd08c931736ad9048a35"', '[]', 2783, 'STANDARD');
 ```

+NOTE: Boiling uses more effective ways to load the data than plain INSERT statements when it makes sense.
+This is just an example.

-After the first call, the API call results are cached in an in-memory SQL database table and can be re-used for various SQL queries.
-Thus, further queries using the same DSA and parameters will not invoke the DSA application but re-use the cached results in the SQL Table.
+The Boiling App call (with the set of params) results are stored in an in-memory SQL database table and can be queried again with Boiling SQL queries.
+Thus, further queries using the same Boiling App and parameters will not invoke the Boiling App but re-use the cached results in the SQL Table.

-## Example
+### Example

 Please see the [`dsa.awssdk.json`](dsa.awssdk.json) file.
 We have copied it below.